bednar/platform/query/docs/SPEC.md

 1. The scope of an option identifier is the options block.
 2. The scope of a preassigned (non-option) identifier is in the universe block.
 3. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.
-4. The scope of a package name of an imported package is the file block of the file containing the import declaration.
+4. The scope of the name of an imported package is the file block of the file containing the import declaration.
 5. The scope of an identifier denoting a function argument is the function body.
 6. The scope of a variable assigned inside a function is the innermost containing block.